Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Defender-XDR-MultiStage-Attack/README.md

 Because of that, you really do need to do some manual digging to understand the full story.

 After I’d worked out what happened on Jenny and Bob’s machines, I checked everything with KQL to make sure my findings were correct.
-You can see my KQL hunting for this investigation [here](./advanced-hunting-queries.md) or you can jump straight into my full investigation report.
+You can see my KQL hunting for this investigation [here](./advanced-hunting-queries.md) or you can jump straight into my full [investigation report](./InvestigationReport.md)

 ---